phenotypic/homebridge-web-sprinklers/examples/README.md

-# NodeMCU sprinkler controller

 ## Description

-This script interfaces with the plugin to expose the web-based sprinkler system.
+This script is meant to be flashed onto a NodeMCU connected to a relay board and interfaces with this plugin to expose the web-based sprinkler system.
 A maximum of 9 zones is supported by the script.

 ## Requirements